This set of Energy and Environment Management Question Bank focuses on “Need for Public Awareness and Institutions in Environment”.

 12. Where is the head quarter of Wildlife Institute of India located?

 Explanation: The head quarter of Wildlife Institute of India located in Dehradun.
 It is a major training establishment for Forest Officials and for research in Wildlife Management.
 The organization added an enormous amount of information on India’s biological wealth.

-13. When did Zoological Survey of India established?
+13. When did the Zoological Survey of India established?

 Explanation: The Zoological Survey of India (ZSI) was established in 1916.
 Its mandate was to do a systematic survey of the fauna in India.
 It has done an enormous amount of work on taxonomy and ecology.

-14. State true or false.
-Salim Ali Centre for Ornithology and Natural History (SACON) founded by Salim Ali.
+14. Salim Ali Centre for Ornithology and Natural History (SACON) founded by Salim Ali.

 Sanfoundry Global Education & Learning Series – Energy & Environment Management.